Biasio/EmbeddedHomeAccessControlSystem/README.md

 ### TELEGRAM BOT
 #### USER side
-- Temporary code access for the time of the stay
+- Request temporary code access for the time of the stay

 #### ADMIN side
+- Approve code request from clients
 - Admin receives attempts access notifications and can view access logs

 ## Future works